Go green or go home: 12 steps to sustainability in retail

 The technology used to manage your operations, transactions, and sales is a part of your strategy for becoming a sustainable brand.

-• POS systems allow retailers to offer paperless receipts, and store data regarding the sustainability of products and materials, ethical sourcing, and carbon footprint.
+• POS eCommerce integration allows retailers to offer paperless receipts, and store data regarding the sustainability of products and materials, ethical sourcing, and carbon footprint.

 • Inventory management solutions help reduce the environmental impact associated with excess production and transportation, promoting transparency and sustainable practices.

-• CRM systems connect transaction information to the marketing channels to push initiatives like upcycling and show the company’s dedication and commitment to sustainable ways of working.
+• CRM for online store connects transaction information to the marketing channels to push initiatives like upcycling and show the company’s dedication and commitment to sustainable ways of working.

 By integrating these technologies, retailers not only boost operational efficiency but also strengthen their dedication to environmental stewardship.